23f3001208/NeuroNova-GenAI-Workshop/README.md

 # Collab-Sphere

-Collab-Sphere is a collaborative project management and code analysis tool designed for HackCelerate 2025 Hackathon.
+Collab-Sphere is a collaborative project management and code analysis tool designed for Gen AI Project 2025.
 It integrates GitHub repositories with AI-powered features such as meeting processing, Q&A, and source code embeddings to enhance team collaboration and productivity.

-**Team Gazi-The Warrior**
+**Team NeuroNova**

 ## Features